Written by on . Last updated March 14th, 2025.

 Roughly 40 thousand people exposed to shaking

-People in 2 countries have been exposed to shaking.
-Roughly 40 thousand people were exposed to shaking in Samoa , with level III (weak shaking, probably no damage) as the highest recorded.
+People in 3 countries have been exposed to shaking.
+In Samoa , around 40 thousand people, with impact levels up to III (weak shaking, probably no damage).
 Shaking was experienced by inhabitants of Tonga too.

 People MMI Level Shaking Damage